Knowing how to clean walls and ceilings will reduce the amount of dust floating around in your home and make any room look better.

 How To Clean Walls and Ceilings

 It’s a good idea to clean your ceilings first since dust falling from them will settle onto the walls.
-Since ceilings don’t need to be cleaned as often as walls, though, it’s okay to do them less often.
+Ceilings don’t need to be cleaned as often as walls, though, so it’s okay to do them less often.

 Rather than climbing up and down a ladder repeatedly, use a long-handled duster with a microfiber attachment to remove dust.
 Stubborn dirt, like the kind which forms around ceiling fans, can be easily removed with a long-handled paint roller wrapped with duct tape, sticky side out.

-Combine 1 cup warm water, 4 drops liquid dish detergent and 2 tablespoons white vinegar in a spray bottle.
-Lightly spray the area then wipe it with a damp paint roller or microfiber mop.
-Cover the roller with a clean white cloth dipped in water and wipe or dab the area again to remove soapy residue.
+Flat ceilings: Combine 1 cup warm water, 4 drops liquid dish detergent and 2 tablespoons white vinegar in a spray bottle.
+Lightly spray the area then go over it with a damp paint roller or microfiber mop.
+Cover the roller with a clean white cloth dipped in water and dab the area again to remove soapy residue.

-There’s a reason these have fallen out of fashion — they’re very difficult to clean.
+Textured ceilings: There’s a reason these have fallen out of fashion — they’re tough to clean.
 You can remove light dust with a dry paint roller brush — just shake it out every few strokes.
-Heavier soil and cobwebs are best handled with a soft-bristled brush attachment and your vacuum cleaner.
+Heavier soil and cobwebs should be handled with a soft-bristled brush attachment and your vacuum cleaner.

 You will need: